 As of 2016, 23 SDSU foodservice entities have met the 2 Star Certified Green Restaurant® standards and have implemented a total of 841 environmental steps from categories including as energy, food, waste, and water.
 These numbers are projected to increase each year as SDSU Dining works towards its certification requirement for all campus foodservice locations.

 The Aztec Shops "Campus Grown" campaign works to grow fresh produce on campus to use for their dining facilities.
-Aztec Shops has twenty plots in the community gardens and two gardens at the Faculty Staff Club that are used in foodservice locations around campus.
-In addition, they have twenty aeroponic towers and seedling tables on The Garden patio at Cuicacalli.
+Aztec Shops has two gardens at the Faculty Staff Club that are used in foodservice locations around campus.
+In addition, they have forty aeroponic towers and seedling tables on The Garden patio at Cuicacalli.

 Aztecs Rock Hunger is an annual event that collects food from the campus community and donates them to a local food bank.
 Each year, SDSU donations hundreds of thousands pounds gets donated to the food insecure.